 B210 JDM Coupes came with:

-The factory "Datsun 1200 Sports Option Parts" Catalogue for the "Model: B210, KB210 Series" lists an Option 1 five speed 56A trans.
+The factory "Datsun 1200 Sports Option Parts" Catalogue for the "Model: B210, KB210 Series" lists an Option 1 five speed 56A transmission.
 It is identical in every way to the one listed in the 1200/ B110 factory competition literature.
-There is no Option 2 trans listed here either.
-The stock B210 Sunny GX5 used the F5W56A trans.
+There is no Option 2 transmissions listed here either.
+The stock B210 Sunny GX5 used the F5W56A transmission.

 The overdrive 5 speeds have: